Here is the article on the 10 Things To Know Before Climbing Mt. Kilimanjaro:

 10. The Kilimanjaro Mountain is Cold:

 Most people after they think about climbing a mountain, think about people’s axes in hand roped to other members of the team.
 They also think about someone clinging to the rock climbing pass hand.
-Neither one in all these is true of Mount Kilimanjaro.
+Neither one in all these is true of Mt.
+Kilimanjaro.

-When hiking Kilimanjaro you are doing not need to be a talented climber for Kilimanjaro.
+When hiking Kilimanjaro you are doing not need to be a talented climber for Mt.
+Kilimanjaro.
 Mountaineering equipment isn’t needed as you just walk up the mountain.
 People from everywhere and every one walks of life have made this journey.